• Skip to primary navigation

 • Cardamom: If you don't have any, substitute with nutmeg or cinnamon.
 You can add to the pudding, sprinkle it on top, or omit altogether.

 • Garnish options include: pomegranate arils and mint sprig (for red jam topping) and chopped pistachios and coconut flakes (for orange jam topping).
+Or experiment with your own combinations.

 I love this dessert because there are so many ways to customize based on your preferences and ingredients on hand.